3D Printed Car Body Prototype in PC-ABS

 Why was PC-ABS used?

-The document describes PC-ABS as reliable, strong, impact-resistant, hard enough for the application, and relatively easy to print.
+PC-ABS as reliable, strong, impact-resistant, hard enough for the application, and relatively easy to print.

 What machine was used?

-Factory 2.0 NET, described with an active heated chamber (Omni3D Air Circulation) and Omni3D Cooling System, supporting shrinkage control, full infill, complex geometry, and dual-head printing.
+Factory 2.0 NET, with an active heated chamber (Omni3D Air Circulation) and Omni3D Cooling System, supporting shrinkage control, full infill, complex geometry, and dual-head printing.

 What were the print time and weight?